What is a language delay?

 - not babbling by the age of 15 months

-- an inability to speak in short sentences by age three
+- an inability to speak in short sentences by the age of 3 years

 - difficulty following directions

 - difficulty putting words together in a sentence

 - leaving words out of a sentence